Shadman268/Shadman268/readme.md

 - 🔭 I’m currently focusing on **Problem Solving Skill.**

-- 🌱 I’m currently learning **Reactjs for Frontend and .NET for backend**
+- 🌱 I’m currently learning **Reactjs for Frontend and .NET for backend.**

 - 👯 I’m looking to collaborate on **OpenSource Projects.**